Covariant Quantum Error-Correcting Codes with Metrological Entanglement Advantage

 where $\lambda_{ij}$ are the components of a density operator, and $D_P(\Lambda+\mathcal{B},\Lambda)\leq \delta$, where $\Lambda(\rho)=\sum_{i,j}\lambda_{ij}\tr(\rho)|i\ra\la j|$ and $(\Lambda+\mathcal{B})(\rho)=\Lambda(\rho)+\sum_{i,j}\tr(\rho B_{ij})|i\ra\la j|$.

 To this end, we start with the following two lemmas. \begin{lemma} Assume $\hat{F}$ is a $d$-local operator, then $\la J,n|\hat{F}|J,m\ra =0$ if $|n-m|\geq 2sd+1$. \end{lemma} Physically, this lemma holds since a $d$-local operator can change the magnetic quantum number $M$ by at most $2sd$.
-It ensures the ``off-diagonal" part of the Knill-Laflamme conditions to be exactly zero if the code words have enough spacing in $M$.
-The proof is simple and given in App.~\ref{app:proof lemma 1}.
+It ensures the ``off diagonal" part of the Knill-Laflamme conditions to be exactly zero if the code words have enough spacing in $M$.
+The proof is simple and given in Supplemental Material S2~\cite{supp}.

 To bound the ``diagonal part" of the Knill-Laflamme conditions, we have the following lemma. \begin{lemma} Assume $\hat{F}$ is a $d$-local operator, then $|\la J,n|\hat{F}|J,n\ra-\la J,m|\hat{F}|J,m\ra| \leq dq_0\|\hat{F}\|_{op}C(n,m)$, where $C(n,m):=\sum_{M=n}^{m-1}[c^+_M]^{-1}$ and $q_0$ is a constant.
-In particular, for $0\leq b < a \leq 1$, if we take $J \sim N^a$ and $|m-n|\sim N^{b}$, then we have $| \la J,n|\hat{F}|J,n\ra -\la J,m|\hat{F}|J,m\ra | = \|\hat{F}\|_{op} O(dN^{b-a})$. \end{lemma}
+In particular, for $0\leq b < a \leq 1$, if we take $J \sim N^a$ and $|m-n|\sim N^{b}$, then we have $| \la J,n|\hat{F}|J,n\ra -\la J,m|\hat{F}|J,m\ra | = \|\hat{F}\|_{op}\cdot O(dN^{-(a-b)})$. \end{lemma}